mfrank0711/nowabeer.com/README.md

 Just replace the values with values from your local language from your browser and create a pull request.
 Name the file like your language code and .json
 Example: `de-DE.json`

+*And please use your local slang ;)*

 The app will load your language file if available automaticly.
-Magic ;)

-You can find your country code here: https://gist.github.com/wpsmith/7604842
+Magic ;) You can find your country code here: https://gist.github.com/wpsmith/7604842

 Great!
 Thanks for having me and enjoy your beer ;)